ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

   - Create one
     - Choose a name - use  a camel cased version of the table name and remove the "s" from the end
     - Using Git Bash locate yourself using  `cd C:/laravel-apps/fundamental-mechanisms-app`.
-    - Then run `php artisan make:model ExampleModel`
+    - Then run `php artisan make:model PostTypeA`
   - Configure it
     - Table specifier
       - If you didn't format the name of model or the table correctly you will have to specify what table the model refers to